 Can I continue contributing to DCP after I separate from employment?
 No, once you separate from service you can’t continue contributing to DCP.

 If your employer provides compensation for unused annual or sick leave, consider deferring these cash-outs into DCP to maximize your contributions.
-Taxes are not paid on this money until you withdraw it from your account.
-Maximum limits apply, and your employer must participate in DCP for you to be eligible.
+Annual maximum limits apply, and your employer must participate in DCP for you to be eligible.
 You can choose DCP Roth, pretax, or both for your contributions.
 Consult a tax advisor for information about federal income taxes on your contribution.
 DRS is unable to offer tax advice.